hasic-haris/one_step_retrosynth_ai/README.md

 conda activate one_step_retrosynth_ai
 ```

 If you encounter errors or conflicts for whatever reason, you can manually re-construct the environment.
+The following
-The following base libraries were used for the realization of the project:
+base libraries were used for the realization of the project:

 * python: 3.6.10
 * tensorflow-gpu: 1.12.0
 * rdkit: 2020.03.3.0
-* numpy: 1.16.0 (NOTE: This version is preferred to avoid annoying TF warnings.)
+* numpy: 1.16.0 (NOTE: This version is preferred to avoid TensorFlow warnings.)
 * pandas: 1.1.3

 Additional libraries that are necessary for the code to be fully functional are: